 Jurors determine punitive damages and assign them only when the behavior was so reckless that business owners undoubtedly need a solid reason not to commit the same offense again.
 Without such penalties, they might find it more cost-effective to continue their misconduct and risk paying limited compensation to those they have harmed, rather than make safety the primary issue.

 Our state is a sad example of that.
 Because Michigan accident lawyers cannot sue a trucking company for punitive damages, the worst truck drivers who can’t find jobs in states with tougher laws come to Michigan.
 In turn, many of them cause more truck accidents, injuries and deaths on Michigan roads.

 My case puts a face on the reason punitive damages are essential.

 If Michigan did not have the worst car accident law and public policy in the entire country, maybe my client’s family would have received punitive damages for their tragic loss.
 My client was a young engineer, a loving husband and father of two little girls.
 Maybe the possibility of paying punitive damages would have made the trucking company that hired the unfit truck driver who killed my client think twice before putting a ticking time bomb on the road.

 In this case, the time bomb exploded, and my client paid the price.
 Meanwhile, the trucking company is conducting business as usual.

 – This post was written by Steve Gursten, managing partner of Michigan Auto Law.
 Visit Steve Gursten’s LinkedIn profile.

 Help for Michigan Car Accident Victims

-Michigan Auto Law serves the entire state of Michigan, with offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+Michigan Auto Law serves the entire state of Michigan, with offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.